 We also believe it is our Christian responsibility to stand in solidarity with and work with individuals and organizations which seek to ensure human rights for all, especially political, social and economic rights.
-Therefore, we join our Sisters of the California Province in opposing Proposition 187 and all similar restrictive and discriminatory legislation at both the state and federal level.
+Therefore, we oppose all restrictive and discriminatory legislation at both the state and federal level.
 Such legislation is contrary to Catholic social teaching and our biblical tradition, which teaches love of the stranger as onself (Leviticus 19:33-34).

 We will not remain silent about growing anti-immigrant sentiment throughout the United States.
 To deny access to basic human services to anyone in need, whatever their documentation status, is an affront to human dignity and morally wrong.
 Such legislation is contrary also to the founding principles of our country who strength lies in its diversity.
 It divides our communities, and encourages bigotry and racism.

 Therefore, we pledge to uphold the dignity and rights of all persons, especially the immigrants in our midst by:

 - educating ourselves and others to the evils of racism and consciously working to change racist attitudes within ourselves, and other others, and racist structures, when the opportunity arises;

 - reflection and action that address the root causes of racial and social injustices which form the basis of attacks on immigrants;

 - promoting respect for and appreciation of the diversity of cultures and gifts with which this country is blessed;